The Best Portable Solar Panels (Review & Buying Guide) in 2022

 Take energy with you wherever you go with these top-rated portable solar panels.

 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

-For decades, solar panels have harnessed the power of the sun and turned it into consumable energy.
-Over the years, the panels themselves have seen significant changes to make them more efficient, powerful, and simpler to use.
-Solar panels are now used to power energy grids, houses, boats, and small equipment.
-Eventually, the need for portable solar energy sources became apparent, and these days, solar panels can be taken anywhere you need to go.
+Solar panels harness the power of the sun and turn it into consumable energy.
+Over the years, solar panels have seen significant changes to make them more efficient, powerful, and easier to use.
+Solar panels are used to power energy grids, houses, boats, and small equipment.
+Eventually, the need for portable solar energy sources became apparent, and some of today's solar panels can be carried anywhere you need to go.

-Today, solar panels are relatively inexpensive, come in various sizes and styles, and can be easily moved from place to place.
+Today, solar panels are relatively inexpensive, are available in various sizes and styles, and can be easily moved from place to place.
 Of course, like all products, some are better than others.
-A good portable solar panel will have the ability to harness a great deal of energy, be simple to maneuver and carry around, be safe, and be versatile.
-To give you a helping hand, here are the best portable solar panels on the market.
+A good portable solar panel will have the ability to harness a great deal of energy, be simple to maneuver and carry, be safe, and be versatile.
+Check out some of the best portable solar panels available.

 Featuring a user-friendly stand and a large surface area, this portable solar panel folds down to a compact form.